Petroleum Geoscience MSc

 As a specially tailored course, it offers an excellent transition between the foundations set by an undergraduate degree and the demanding, competitive and highly technical nature of professional employment.
 It also acts as a springboard for students planning to embark on a research degree in Petroleum Geoscience.

 Earth science graduates are in great demand within the petroleum industry.
 This situation will continue as the exploration and exploitation of hydrocarbons will require a supply of well-trained geoscientists.
 Not only will you participate in a stimulating Petroleum Geoscience course, at the same time you will improve your employment prospects.
 We offer one of the most respected MSc Petroleum Geoscience programmes in the world, with a first class international reputation.

 Why choose Imperial College London?

-The next Open Day for the MSc Petroleum Geoscience course will take place on 15 February 2019.
+The Open Day for the MSc Petroleum Geoscience course took place in February 2019.

 The Open Day provides an opportunity for applicants and prospective students to meet course tutors, view our facilities, and talk to current students.
 If you were unable to attend but have queries about the course, please contact Thomas Dray.